jwpf100/react-weather-app/README.md

 Search when typing paused (type and wait) rather than relying on search button.
 Is it possible to display all search options when there are duplicates e.g. multiple Londons, showing all and being able to choose would be a better user experience.

-## Bugs
+## Bugs/Limitations

 ### Critical

-Leaving the search fields blank causes a fatal error Saved Searches - ensure that duplicates can't be added to list Error catching when API doesn't return with data - currently nothing happens
+Leaving the search fields blank causes a fatal error - FIXED Saved Searches - ensure that duplicates can't be added to list

 ### Important

-Validation on Search Inputs (Number validation on lat/long, text on country) Formatting of output e.g. Lat/Lon reduce digits, date on 7 day forecast in US Display of seven day forecast, break into columns that are aligned
+Error catching when API doesn't return with data - currently nothing happens Validation on Search Inputs (Number validation on lat/long, text on country) Design/Appearance needs to be improved, currently the app looks very basic Formatting of output e.g. Lat/Lon reduce digits, date on 7 day forecast in US Display of seven day forecast, break into columns that are aligned